aid-oc/events-viewer/README.md

 ### Deployment

-* I chose to deploy the site using Heroku as this is a tool I'm familiar with, it's accessible at: http://warm-sierra-56371.herokuapp.com/
+* I chose to deploy the site using Heroku as this is a tool I'm familiar with, it's accessible at: http://warm-sierra-56371.herokuapp.com/.
+Note this is a free dyno and will take a while to spin up on first use.
 * The database is deployed with MongoDB cloud, the connection string is sourced from a `.env`  file which was commited purely for demo reasons, in a real environment sensitive information would be pulled from a secure key store.

 ### Functionality